Simplify your customs today

 Many businesses built logistics and ecommerce models around this rule.

-U.S. Customs and Border Protection confirmed that goods valued at $800 or less will no longer automatically receive de minimis duty-free entry and will instead be subject to applicable duties, taxes, and fees.
-These shipments must now be processed using an appropriate entry type (formal or informal clearance) in CBP’s Automated Commercial Environment (ACE).
+While the statutory $800 valuation threshold remains part of U.S. law, the duty-free benefit associated with de minimis treatment has been suspended.
+U.S. Customs and Border Protection confirmed that goods valued at $800 or less will no longer receive de minimis duty-free entry and will instead be subject to applicable duties, taxes, and fees.

-CBP has indicated that the specific duty option will only be available temporarily.
-Beginning February 28, 2026, postal shipments must use the ad valorem method.
+CBP has indicated that the specific per-item method is temporary.
+Beginning Feb 28, 2026, postal shipments must transition to the ad valorem method based on proper HTS classification and valuation.

 In short, low-value no longer means low-friction, and importers should plan for duties, documentation, and compliance upfront.